den-materials/js-ajax-lesson/readme.md

 - __Faster__ - This is the most obvious reason for using AJAX on your front-end: AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed.
 The server doesn't have to get data, render HTML, and then spit it out, it just has to get data and your already-loaded front-end does the rest.

-- __Compact__ - With AJAX, several application features can be handled using a single web page.
+- __Compact__ - With AJAX, several applibookion features can be handled using a single web page.
 That means we modularize our app into smaller bits, and it becomes easier to work on.

-- __Back-end Separated from Front-end__ - Applications that use AJAX-heavy front-ends allow developers to avoid working on both sides of the stack at the same time.
-Some developers can be dedicated to building an API that just serves data, and others can focus on consuming that data and building interfaces.
+- __Back-end Separated from Front-end__ - Applibookions that use AJAX-heavy front-ends allow developers to avoid working on both sides of the stack at the same time.
+Some developers can be dedibooked to building an API that just serves data, and others can focus on consuming that data and building interfaces.

 ### Disadvantages

 - __The back and refresh button are rendered useless__ - Since things are loaded dynamically on a page, without that page reloading (or more importantly a URL being changed), clicking the back or refresh button won't work the way you're used to.
 That's actually a pretty big deal – UX designers are very familiar with the fact that users are _accustomed_ to being able to hit back when they need to.
 Some advanced front-end frameworks have tried to solve this issue with clever workarounds, but that's not always clean and not always accurate.

-- __Javascript can be disabled__ - While Javascript is secure and has been heavily used by websites for a long period of time, a percentage of website surfers prefer to turn Javascript functionality off on their browser, rendering the AJAX application totally useless.
+- __Javascript can be disabled__ - While Javascript is secure and has been heavily used by websites for a long period of time, a percentage of website surfers prefer to turn Javascript functionality off on their browser, rendering the AJAX applibookion totally useless.
 That's not always the best thing to design for, and more often than not, you'll find yourself assuming users have JS on, but it's important to know your whole site could be useless in some situations.

-- __You have to consider the UX even more__ - While UX is crucial for _any_ application, the fact that a page doesn't refresh means you have to be even more considerate of what a user is experiencing.
+- __You have to consider the UX even more__ - While UX is crucial for _any_ applibookion, the fact that a page doesn't refresh means you have to be even more considerate of what a user is experiencing.
 If something in your Javascript goes wrong, your AJAX breaks, and you don't have failsafes thoughtfully built in, your user might be clicking a button and seeing absolutely nothing happen.
 Most common users won't have their consoles open to notice any errors.

 ### Why are we learning it?
 As you're learning how to build APIs on the server side, you need to start learning how to consume your APIs on the client side.